How Training Is Designed at PAARTH

 Students are trained to:

-This builds judgment that holds even when questions are unfamiliar.
+This builds judgment that remains reliable even when questions are unfamiliar.

 4. Errors as Diagnostic Signals